bwsw/kafka-spark-influx-csv-analysis/README.md

 ### Processing Section
 This section specifies transformations and aggregations to be performed on the input data.

+#### Transformation
-* "transformation" - this section defines per-row transformations which enrich the row data and generate new fields.
+The section defines per-row transformations which enrich the row data and generate new fields.
 An user can use following operations:
    - rename field: "new_name: original_name";
    - use constants (integer, long, double, boolean, string) as values: new_name: 13;
    - use following functions defined: